Burns: Approach to Care

 The UF Health Burn Center treats people with burn injuries, severe skin disorders, difficult or chronic wound problems and those requiring assistance following complex corrective or reconstructive surgeries.
 The UF Health Burn Center offers a full spectrum of care from outpatient service to the most advanced level of inpatient critical care medicine for infants and adults.
 The UF Health Burn Center has been practicing a multidisciplinary approach since it opened in 1973.
 A team of plastic surgeons, general surgeons, nurses and social workers work together to provide outstanding care.

 David W. Mozingo, M.D., is a professor of surgery and anesthesiology and director of the UF Health Burn Center.
-Together with Winston Richards M.D., hand surgeon for the Center and Saleem Islam M.D., associate professor of pediatric surgery and medical director for pediatric burns and wound care, the UF Health Burn Center continues its philosophy that a team approach is the key to saving lives.
+Together with Winston Richards M.D., hand surgeon for the Center, and Saleem Islam M.D., professor, chief of pediatric surgery and medical director for pediatric burns and wound care, the UF Health Burn Center continues its philosophy that a team approach is the key to saving lives.

 History of leadership